Security Services for the IoT

 Where G is between 10 (Excellent) and 1 (Poor).

-Both the score of the written exam and of your group assignment MUST be a 5.5 or higher, which is a constraint we introduced this year.
+Both the score of the written exam and of your group assignment MUST be a 5.5 or higher.
 The reason is that both deliverables are equally important because SSI combines science with practice.
 By setting a lower bound on the grades of both deliverables, we avoid situations where people accept an insufficient score for one of the two.

 Rounding grades